 There are a variety of athletic opportunities including both individual and team sports, at various levels of play, for STS students.
+Our administration and coaches are dedicated to offering a safe and healthy athletic experience while following direction from Alberta Health Services during the COVID-19 pandemic.

 Physical Education at Strathcona-Tweedsmuir School begins in the primary years with students participating in daily physical education classes from K-3 and four times a week for students in Grade 4-6.
 The Physical Education program strives to create opportunities for students to develop a life-long love for physical activity.